KaiyiZhao/CZImageEditor/README.md

   * **image**: A binding to the image about to be edited.
   * **parameters**: A binding to a group of parameters that contains the original image and all possible changes have been made to the image.
   * **frame**: What frame shape you want to use.
-By default, it is the same shape of editing.
-You can also choose 4 by 3, square, 3 by 4, and circle.
+By default, it is the same shape of original iamge.
+You can also choose in 4 by 3, square, 3 by 4, and circle.
   * **filters**: The preset filters that can be chosen by user to apply to the image.
 These filters should conform to `CIFilter`.
   * **filterNameFont**: Text font applies to the preset filter name
   * **thumbnailMaxSize**: The maximium length of the thumbnail of the image used during editing.